-As well as German on its own, German combined with another language (which may be from scratch, such as Russian), or as a joint degree with subjects like History or Philosophy.
-Also Linguistics, Law, International Business, Economics, English and a wide range of science-related degrees.
+As well as German on its own, many students have studied German combined with another language (which may be from scratch, such as Russian or Italian), or as a joint degree with subjects like History or Philosophy.
+Other choices have combined German with Linguistics, Law, International Business, Economics, English.
 An A Level language is a good complement for those doing science-based subjects to demonstrate strong communication skills and is well-regarded by universities.

-Government & Politics
+Politics